evabihari/bgg_feed/README.md

    To read the list from BGG and store to Mnesia&riak use `math_trade:read()` in the Erlang shell
    Now this function has been modified a bit:
-   - performance improvement: The game is added to teh games database as well, next time we don't read to ask BGG for data just read from Mnesia
+   - performance improvement: The game is added to the games database as well, next time we don't read to ask BGG for data just read from Mnesia
 	 - after the list is read through it will be dumped to a CSV file